DevExpress/devextreme-vue/README.md

 }
 ```

-You can find the full list of component events in the Events section of each DevExtreme widget API Reference (e.g. [TextBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).
+You can find the full list of component events in each DevExtreme widget API Reference's Events section (for example, [TextBox events](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxTextBox/Events/)).

 ## <a name="type-checks"></a>Type Checks ##
-DevExtreme Vue compoents provide [Prop Validation and Type Checks](https://vuejs.org/v2/guide/components-props.html#Prop-Validation), which means that you should specify proper values for the components' properties.
+DevExtreme Vue components provide [Prop Validation and Type Checks](https://vuejs.org/v2/guide/components-props.html#Prop-Validation), which means that you should specify proper values for the components' properties.
 Otherwise, Vue produces a console warning (if you are using the development build).

 ## <a name="data-layer-and-utils"></a>DevExtreme Data Layer and Utils ##
 The DevExtreme includes a [Data Layer](https://js.devexpress.com/Documentation/Guide/Data_Layer/Data_Layer/) and [Utils](https://js.devexpress.com/Documentation/ApiReference/Common/utils/) that can be helpful in different scenarios.